abrasive/shairport/README.md

 Building Instructions
 ---------------------
 If you're interested in Shairport Sync for OpenWrt, there's an OpenWrt package at https://github.com/mikebrady/shairport.
+OpenWrt doesn't support the IQaudIO Pi-DAC.

 Otherwise, to build Shairport Sync, download it: